-The A.B.L.E. burn building (named for the communities of Apple Valley, Burnsville, Lakeville, and Eagan) was opened on July 18, 2013.
+The A.B.L.E. burn building is named for the communities of Apple Valley, Burnsville, Lakeville, and Eagan.
 The new training facility is made of concrete and can withstand temperatures up to 1,200 degrees Farenheit.
 The four-story structure is designed to mimic a variety of buildings and room styles, from a single family home to an apartment building to a commercial property.
 Proper training is critical for firefighters and first responders.
 The new building will provide opportunities to learn and practice forced entry, fire suppression, search and rescue, high rise evacuations, ladder rescues, and rooftop operations.
 The 5,700 square foot facility replaces a more limited 750 square foot building that had served out its useful lifetime, enduring 25 years of scorching heat and abuse.

 The Roseville Fire Station is a new facility that consolidates three former stations and the fire administration into a single location.
 This building includes six apparatus bays, office, support functions and dormitories.
 State of the art training features are designed into the building, allowing fire fighters to do almost all of their recertification training on site.
 In addition the project focuses on sustainable design principles, providing significant benefits to the occupants, citizens and environment.